noxydee/KnapsackMercenaryProblem/README.md

 Knapsack solution for Mercenary (food/entertainment) problem

 # Data
-Data is reader from user input into console with this format
+Data is readed from user input into console with this format

 * 10 8
 * 4